gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Kulbinder: "I thought he might keep your daughter company while the adults talk."
         *   makes Noxy bristle
         *   banter between Dorbu and Kulbinder reveals real affection
+        *   Dorbu prays briefly before the meal
+            *   he's a Restorationist: if people are virtuous enough, the Pilots will return
+            *   Kulbinder: "Don't know why you'd want masters"
+            *   Dorbu: "If we're virtuous enough, they will treat us as equals"
         *   Noxy notices Indy looking at Dorbu and is embarrassed again
         *   comment on blue-and-white teapot (Indy's favorite colors)
     *   Dorbu explains why he's a rebel